IBM-Cloud/docs/admin/index.md

 # Managing {{site.data.keyword.Bluemix_notm}} Local and {{site.data.keyword.Bluemix_notm}} Dedicated
 {: #mng}
-Last updated: 29 August 2016
+Last updated: 1 September 2016
 {: .last-updated}

 If you have administrator access for {{site.data.keyword.Bluemix}} Local or {{site.data.keyword.Bluemix_notm}} Dedicated, go to the **Administration** page to manage resources, monitor quota usage, administer user permissions, schedule upgrade notifications, view security reports and logs, and more.
 You can manage your orgs by creating spaces and setting [user roles and permissions](index.html#oc_useradmin); see [Managing your organizations](../admin/orgs_spaces.html).